wordplate/wordplate.github.io/docs/introduction.md

 title: Introduction
 ---

 WordPlate is a free, open-source modern WordPress stack with a focus on simplicity.
-You can use WordPlate to easily develop WordPress websites with a modern stack.
+You can use it to easily develop WordPress websites with a modern stack.
 It simplifies the fuzziness around WordPress development.

 WordPlate is simply a wrapper around WordPress to make developers life easier.
 It is just like developing any WordPress website with [themes](https://developer.wordpress.org/themes) and [plugins](https://developer.wordpress.org/plugins).